-All students will complete a Dissertation or a Portfolio.
-Research Assistantships will be available to on-campus students to work with Indigenous Health Scholars at UND.
+All students will complete a Dissertation.
+Research Assistantships will be available to students to work with Indigenous Health Scholars at UND.
 We anticipate that all students will have publishable products upon completion of the PhD, and we will facilitate opportunities to present their work at national and international conferences.

 At degree completion students will be equipped with the skills and knowledge leading to a multitude of job opportunities including Health Researcher, Health Program Evaluator, Health Policy Analyst, University or Tribal College Faculty, Tribal Health Director, Health Program Administrator, Indigenous Health Consultant, Non-Profit Administrator, and Public Health Officer, among numerous other roles.